PUREFORM

 12. A versus B

-Still another option provided to the punter is the good old Horse A versus Horse B scenario.
+Still another option provided to the punter in some races is the good old Horse A versus Horse B scenario.

 Betfair selects two horses which are basically close together in their abilities with perhaps differing racing styles and gives the punter the chance to wager on these runners.